9 Lessons Your Parents Taught You About French Door Windows

 4. Are French doors secure?

-5. Can French doors be utilized inside your home?
+5. Can French doors be used inside?